SigNoz/signoz.io/blog/2023-09-21-opentelemetry-spans.md

 OpenTelemetry, often abbreviated as Otel, is an open-source observability framework designed to generate, gather, and export telemetry data (logs, metrics, and traces) that can be used to troubleshoot performance issues in applications.

-It is incubated under [Cloud Native Computing Foundation](https://www.cncf.io/), the same foundation that incubated Kubernetes.
+It is incubated under <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank" >Cloud Native Computing Foundation</a>, the same foundation that incubated Kubernetes.

+OpenTelemetry follows a <a href = "https://opentelemetry.io/docs/specs/otel/" rel="noopener noreferrer nofollow" target="_blank" >specification-driven</a>
-OpenTelemetry follows a [specification-driven](https://opentelemetry.io/docs/specs/otel/) development and provides client libraries to instrument applications in most programming languages.
+ development and provides client libraries to instrument applications in most programming languages.
 Once you have instrumented with OpenTelemetry, you should be able to collect various telemetry signals like logs, metrics, and traces from it.

 OpenTelemetry is also vendor-agnostic and contributes to standardization by allowing data to be exported to a wide range of backend systems and observability platforms, for example, [SigNoz](https://signoz.io/docs/).